 Just for fun I've also included below a number of advertisements for Coca Cola that feature nurses.
 Most are probably from the 1950's and rely on growing popular attitudes about the competency of the nursing profession.

-A good history is Anita Smith's 1996 book Culture of Excellence: A History of Carraway Methodist Medical Center.
+A good history is Anita Smith's 1996 book A Culture of Excellence: A History of Carraway Methodist Medical Center.
 2 vols.

 Photo by Charles Preston